 Note on Exceptions:

-When Forecast Formulas cannot provide a reasonably accurate predictive forecast, the Sporadic Formula Type is assigned as an Exception.
+When Forecast Formulas cannot provide a reasonably accurate predictive forecast, the Sporadic formula type will be assigned as an Exception.
 Optionally, reports can be run to identify Exception products for manual review and formula assignment.

 It is also possible to stop a product from being evaluated.
 In the Product Master, on the Purchasing tab, is an option to Freeze Forecast.
 When enabled, the product becomes exempt from the forecast assignment process.
 This is useful if you wish to lock in a particular formula on a product, though is should rarely be used.